Asymptotically Achieving Centralized Rate on the Decentralized Network MISO Channel: Main Results

-We present in the following the Consistent Distributed ZF (CD-ZF) precoding scheme, where the CSIT of the TXs that do not have access to the most accurate estimate is quantized so as to improve the consistency of the scheme.
+We present in the following the Consistent Distributed ZF (CD-ZF) precoding scheme, where the CSIT of the TXs that do not have access to the most precise estimate is quantized to improve the consistency of the scheme.
 Later, we analyze the feasibility of the proposed precoder.
-The CD-ZF scheme presents an uneven structure, such that each TX applies a different strategy depending on who has higher average accuracy.
-Furthermore, the proposed scheme computes independently the precoder for the symbols of different RXs, except for the final power normalization.
+The CD-ZF scheme presents an uneven structure, such that each TX applies a different strategy depending on who has higher average precision.
+Furthermore, the proposed scheme independently computes the precoder for the symbols of different RXs, except for the final power normalization.
 We recall that the precoding vector for the message intended at RX~$i$ is defined in~\eqref{eq:setting_def} as $\mu\wv_i\in \Cb^{N_T\times 1}$, and the segment of $\mu\wv_i$ applied at TX~$j$ is given by $\mu\wv_{i,j}\in \Cb^{N_j\times 1} $.